dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

      oc get pods -o wide -n container-native-storage

+!!!
+Note:
+    It may take up to 3 minutes for the GlusterFS pods to transition into `READY` state.

 For bulk import of new nodes into a new cluster, the topology JSON file can be updated to include a second cluster with a separate set of nodes.

 &#8680; Create a new file named updated-topology.json with the content below: